Mammalian Meat Allergy (from tick bite)

 The Australian tick is particularly good at provoking two very serious allergies, Mammalian Meat Allergy and tick bite anaphylaxis, so it's essential ticks are removed correctly.
 Remember freeze it, don't squeeze it!
 If a tick is removed correctly, the likelihood of someone developing mammalian meat allergy is very small.

-Watch the National Allergy Strategy's short animation for more information and instructions on how to safely remove a tick.
+Watch the National Allergy Council's short animation for more information and instructions on how to safely remove a tick.

 For more information on mammalian meat allergy visit the Tiara website.